audrey-b/sims/README.md

 If the user wishes to duplicate the datasets then they can either regenerate them by specifying a different path but the same key.
-Alternatively, they can copy the existing `.argsims.rds` and datasets files to a new directory using `sims_copy()`
+Alternatively, they can copy the existing `.sims_args.rds` and datasets files to a new directory using `sims_copy()`

 ``` r